shockwave22/monishc-portfolio/content/project/election.md

 title = "TimeSeriesAnalysis - USPresidentialElections2016"

 # Project summary to display on homepage.
-summary = "Time series analysis of the trend and candidate\'s likelihood of winning the 2016 US election."
+summary = "Time series analysis of the trend and candidate&#39;s likelihood of winning the 2016 US election."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "election.png"